 3) If the knife is particularly difficult to sharpen, you can also draw circles (this method can often be seen) but in this case, you must press the knife on the stone and stop pressing when you are far from the edge (always the same rule: go toward the edge which avoids the wire edge).

 As usual in France there's an exception to the rule when you use a water-mill.

-In this case the best way avoid the edge which allows us 2 advantages:
+In this case the best way is to have the edge facing away from you, for two reasons:

 -Less danger for you, if you drop it

 -and for the knife if you press too much accidentally.